PlaidCloud/website/content/en/docs/concepts/architecture/cloud-controller.md

 {{< feature-state state="beta" for_k8s_version="v1.11" >}}

-Cloud infrastructure technologies let you run Kubernetes on public, private, and hybrid clouds.
+Cloud infrastructure technologies let you run PlaidCloud on public, private, and hybrid clouds.
-Kubernetes believes in automated, API-driven infrastructure without tight coupling between components.
+PlaidCloud believes in automated, API-driven infrastructure without tight coupling between components.

 {{< glossary_definition term_id="cloud-controller-manager" length="all" prepend="The cloud-controller-manager is">}}

-The cloud-controller-manager is structured using a plugin mechanism that allows different cloud providers to integrate their platforms with Kubernetes.
+The cloud-controller-manager is structured using a plugin mechanism that allows different cloud providers to integrate their platforms with PlaidCloud.